mason12504/forge-1.21-51.0.33-mdk/README.txt

 USERS
 ------------------------
-Once your in the game play as normal until you find a village When a village is found look for new structure, should have more glass then others and a terminal block on the inside Open the chest in the house to find the lesson instructions, once you do that your 1st problem should unlock in the advancements tab
+Once you're in the game play as normal until you find a village When a village is found look for new structure, it should have more glass then others and a terminal block on the inside Open the chest in the house to find the lesson instructions, once you do that your 1st problem should unlock in the advancements tab
-Open the terminal and click on learning mode to start solving problems (The problem your currently on will save if you leave the terminal screen)
+Open the terminal and click on learning mode to start solving problems (The problem you're currently on will save if you leave the terminal screen)
 Once you solve a problem you'll get a reward, find its corresponding villager to exchange your reward for in game items Repeat for all 11 problems!
 If you choose to you can also use the terminal as a normal java compiler if you don't choose TEST CASES or LEARNING MODE when opening the terminal